spraints/resqued/README.md

 # resqued - a long-running daemon for resque workers.

-[image of a ninja rescuing an ear of corn]

-resqued provides a resque worker that works well with slow jobs and continuous delivery.
+Resqued is a multi-process daemon that controls and monitors a pool of resque workers.
+It works well with slow jobs and continuous delivery.

 ## Installation